 Started by two artists, this museum displays the sentimental objects left over from broken relationships, and the accompanying stories of betrayal or loss lift these often everyday objects from the mundane to heart-rending.
 Exhibits can be anything from bizarre to tragic, ranging from a single sock and a prosthetic leg to an ‘exe’ axe (used by a guy to chop up the furniture belonging to a lost love).
 The museum has a second branch in Los Angeles – fittingly in Hollywood, the hometown of broken dreams.

 7. The Bunny Museum, Pasadena, USA

-Yes, you’re invited to ‘hop on over’ to the Bunny Museum, home to over 35,000 collectibles, as well as live Flemish Giant rabbits (which live up to their name by being dog-sized).
+Yes, you’re invited to ‘hop on over’ to the Bunny Museum, home to over 35,000 collectables, as well as live Flemish Giant rabbits (which live up to their name by being dog-sized).
 Run by a couple who gift each other bunnies, it initially began as a joke before eventually becoming a registered museum, run more out of love than a desire for profit.
-Besides exploring the prevalence of rabbits in popular media the museum also touches on medical use and what the poor bunny has suffered at the hands of humanity.
-It may be cute and cuddly on the outside, but it’s a genuine learning opportunity on the inside.
+Besides exploring the prevalence of rabbits in popular media, the museum also touches on what poor bunnies have suffered at the hands of humanity.

 8. Cancun Underwater Museum, Cancun, Mexico

 Dive into an eerie underworld where 500 algae-covered statues – ranging from statues modelled on locals from a nearby fishing village to cars and furniture – are slowly forming a gigantic artificial reef.
 Devised as a way to attract divers away from existing coral reefs that were being damaged, the statues have mostly been created by the celebrated British sculptor Jason deCaires Taylor, and provide a commentary on man’s relationship with nature, good and bad.

 9. Sulabh International Museum of Toilets, New Delhi, India